jabez007/arcanaeum/src/blog/posts/2025-07-12-dispatcher-for-syncthing.md

 Time to see the magic in action:

-1. **Disconnect from Wi-Fi**: You should see a notification that SyncThing has stopped
+1. **Start with SyncThing stopped**: `systemctl --user stop syncthing`
+2. **Connect to an untrusted network**: SyncThing should remain stopped (or be stopped if it was running)
-2. **Connect to a trusted network**: SyncThing should start with a notification showing the network name
+3. **Connect to a trusted network**: SyncThing should start with a notification showing the network name
-3. **Connect to an untrusted network**: SyncThing should remain stopped
+4. **Switch back to untrusted network**: SyncThing should stop immediately
-4. **Test MAC address verification**: Try connecting to a network with the same SSID but different router (if available)
+5. **Disconnect from Wi-Fi entirely**: SyncThing should stop

 Check the service status anytime with:

 ```bash
 systemctl --user status syncthing
 ```

+**Key behavior**: The script now ensures SyncThing is stopped whenever you're on an untrusted network, preventing it from running where it shouldn't.

 **Debugging tip**: Test network detection manually by running parts of the script: